Cookies

 Herefordshire Council recognises the importance of supporting Herefordshire farmers in taking action to reduce the carbon footprint of food production in order to achieve the ambitions of net zero.
 Herefordshire Council has funded 40+ farm carbon audits across the county, has produced a farm carbon workout guide, and is delivering a series of farm carbon workshops to help farmers reduce farm carbon emissions and improve efficiency.

-It continues to seek ways to support farmers and land owners to reduce costs and reduce carbon while remaining productive, and allowing local ecosystems to thrive.
+Herefordshire Council continues to seek ways to support farmers and land owners to reduce costs and reduce carbon while remaining productive, and allowing local ecosystems to thrive.
+For any questions regarding this project or the contents on these pages, please contact climate@herefordshire.gov.uk

 Severn Treescapes Project